 EEG Concussion Test For Head Injury & Brain Physicals

-Have you or your loved one suffered a concussion during a car accident, at work, or while playing a sport?
+Have you or your loved one suffered a blow to the head during a car accident, at work, or while playing a sport?
 Perhaps it was a concussion after a fall.
-Chances are, you or your loved one who you saw lose consciousness made a trip to the local emergency room only to be sent home after a negative CT Scan of the head.
+Chances are, you or your loved one who you saw lose consciousness made a trip to the local emergency room only to be sent home after a negative CT scan of the head.
 And chances are that you’re still suffering from symptoms like headaches, nausea, or feeling unwell overall.
-That’s because what you really needed from the start was a concussion test which can either be a web-based concussion test online or an in-facility concussion test that ties up with concussion data online for accurate and instant concussion testing results.
+That’s because what you really needed from the health care facility was a concussion test which can either be a web-based concussion test online or an in-facility concussion test that ties up with concussion data online for accurate and instant concussion testing results.

 Studies have proven that routine CT Scans after head injury can still return normal results, even though the patient may still have an early brain injury that puts them at risk for long term brain damage called CTE (Chronic Traumatic Encephalopathy) or TBI (Traumatic Brain Injury).
 You could even suffer from Degenerative Brain Disease, as is seen in football players and army veterans returning home from tours of duty in war-ravaged countries like Afghanistan.

 Statcare has a Full Concussion Program in place and can detect these early brain injury patterns by using an FDA Approved concussion test–the same test that the US Armed Forces uses in battle.
 Statcare is the only center to offer this cutting-edge concussion test service at all its locations.

 All of our staff is trained to screen and detect concussion after head injury–whether the injury happened at work or in a car accident or while playing contact sports like soccer, football and basketball.
 There is only a small window period within which this can be reliably diagnosed and treated.

 Prevent CTE.
 Prevent TBI.
 Don’t wait.
 Call us now and get tested ASAP with our advanced concussion test services!